petros/aoc2021/README.md

 fun.
 But at least you will not see the actual answer that gets you the star.

 If you want to see the answer, you can check `lib/aoc2021_solutions.ex`.
 It's in the doctests.
-That where I read the puzzle input and use the functions in `aoc2021.ex` to find the answers.
+That is where I read the puzzle input and use the functions in `aoc2021.ex` to find the answers.

 ## Why Elixir